ccg-hub/Jason-s-repository/README.md

-#This is only for reference.
+This is only for reference.\
-#Do not use it in inappropriate wways.
+Do not use it in inappropriate ways.\